cmwaura/sg-cron-datapoint/README.md

 ![](project_data_point.jpg?raw=true)

 ... or both.
 This stored data can then be used to build graphs or reports that show trends over time, or can simply serve as a historical record.
-E.g., here is a quick graph created in Excel by using "Export All to Excel (csv)" command:
+For example, here is a quick graph created in Excel by using "Export All to Excel (csv)"
+command:

 ![](graph.jpg?raw=true)